 It was so cute.
 I loved it.
 I'm singing while writing these lyrics down.

-I actually got to the theater a little bit late on my first time.
+I actually got to the theater a bit late on my first time.
 As I walked in, this song was playing.
-At the ‘cue’: “Ladies and gentlemen, will you please stand?” - Almost the whole theater stood up!
+At the cue: “Ladies and gentlemen, will you please stand?” - almost the whole theater stood up!
 Gosh, how interactive!
 How loyal and engaged did the fans have to be to follow her cue so perfectly?
 She wasn’t even there, and yet they followed her lead, no questions asked, no nudge needed!
-They all stood there as if to witness her poetic confession with ‘all the guitar string scars on her hand’.
+They all stood there as if to witness her poetic confession.

-Following suit was the line from Cruel Summer, which also belonged to the starting era of her concert.
-It was the viral chanting moment that went: “Do you know the bridge to this song?”
-Then the fans screamed: “YES!”
-And she commanded: “PROVE IT!” and immediately sang:
+Following suit was the bridge from Cruel Summer, which also belonged to the opening era of her concert.
+It was the viral chanting moment where she teasingly wondered: “Does anyone here know the lyrics to this bridge?”
+Then at fans’ loud “YESSSSSS”, she commanded: “PROVE IT!” and immediately sang:

 Cruel Summer - Lover

-Okay, can't believe I just sang out the whole bridge while typing.
-But it's a magnetic and electrifying bridge, don’t you agree?
-It talks cinematically about some feelings every teenager girl would know: the sneaking out to see someone, the dilemma of either to share what we truly feel, or to hide it and just say we're fine.
+Okay, can’t believe I just sang out the whole bridge while typing.
+But it’s a magnetic and electrifying bridge, don’t you agree?
+It described cinematically some feelings almost every teenage girl would know: the sneaking out to see someone, the dilemma of either to share what we truly feel, or to hide it and just say we’re fine.

-Naturally, when someone confesses their love, it should be received gently right?
-But in this case, even the girl knew that maybe it would not land as music to the other person's ears, and would ultimately not work in her favor.
+Naturally, when someone confesses their love, it should ideally be gently received right?
+But in this case, even the girl knew that it may not land as music to the other person’s ears, and would ultimately not work in her favor.
 “But you know what?
 Whatever.
 It's my truth, and I cannot contain it anymore.
-So here it goes, I'm going to scream it out.”
+So here it goes, I’m going to scream it out.”
 I find it painfully relatable.
 The mood swing depicted was on point!

 “No one wanted to play with me as a little kid, so I’ve been scheming like a criminal ever since, to make them love me and make it seem effortless.
 This is the first time I’ve felt the need to confess.”

 I was an awkward, reserved girl with an embarrassing short haircut (forced onto me by my mom) while in my class, there were brilliant kids who would grab all kinds of national awards.
-Then, there was even this adorable babydoll of the class whose comic collections charmed everyone.
+There was even this adorable babydoll of the class whose comic collections charmed everyone (we’re friends now, all good, hehe).
 I started as early as at that age to wonder where my place in the world would be and how I could make sure people would willingly hang out with me.

-I don’t think I carried this thought in my consciousness all these years, but when Taylor sang those words, it was like she reached into my past and found me.
+I didn’t think I’d functioned with this thought in the background all those years, but when Taylor sang those words, I was startled.
+It was like she reached into my past and found me.
 Struggling.
 Scheming.
 Anxiously calculating ever since.

 “You’re on your own kid.”

-Next comes her famous quote that has made its way into a lot of graduates' footnotes in their senior yearbook because of how encouraging and acknowledging it is.
+Next comes her famous quote that has made its way to countless graduates’ senior yearbook notes because of how encouraging and acknowledging it is.

 Back to the song.
 It was the first time I listened to this song in the movie.
 I didn’t know the year it was released, but it was beautiful, real, and raw.